Rafael-BD/Bsky-Trends/README.md

 The project uses a pool of workers to process posts efficiently.
 The worker pool is implemented in the `workerPool.ts` file. -->

+## Public API

+The project also has a public API to get the trends.
+The API documentation is available at https://github.com/Rafael-BD/Bsky-Trends-API.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues and pull requests.